-- Complete an application and return it to the Admissions Office. - If requesting financial aid or scholarships, complete the FAFSA (Free Application for Federal Student Aid), electronically selecting Donnelly College to receive the results. - Request official transcripts be sent to Donnelly College Registrar.
-See Transcripts for Admissions for more detail. - Placement testing is required for first-time college students and some transfer students.
-Placement into College Level courses (100 or above) a reading score of 64 or above on the Placement Test.
-Preparatory courses and College Level courses must not be taken concurrently.
+- Complete an online application for admissions - If requesting financial aid or scholarships, complete the FAFSA (Free Application for Federal Student Aid), electronically selecting Donnelly College to receive the results.
+If unable to complete a FAFSA, complete an institutional aid application. - Request official transcripts be sent to Donnelly College Registrar.
+See Transcripts for Admissions for more detail. - Placement testing is required for first-time college students and some transfer students who do not have an equivalent placement score or college credit."